Before you read this (controversial) blog post, I would like to give a small introduction before reading my experience about Syria as a tourist.

 In April 2018, the idea was still in my mind.
 After finding a fixer, I was told that interaction with the embassy in Belgium wouldn’t even be necessary to get the Syrian visa.
 All I had to do was send 200$ by Western Union (WU) to him.
 I know it sounds strange to do but it was my only hope to visit Syria.
 So I went to the website of WU to send the money.
 Turns out you can’t just send money to Syria, you have to visit an office.
 I managed to send the money but WU took almost 20% (!) commission fee.
 Weeks passed, and in the meantime, I booked a flight to Beirut again.
 I was scheduled to visit Syria from 25th until the 31st of July.

 A few days before I was flying to Beirut I received a WhatsApp message with a photo of my visa.
 It was going to happen.
 I must admit I started to become a little bit nervous.
-I was scheduled to land at 01:50 AM in Beirut, which means I would cross the border to Syria at around 4 to 5 AM.
+My flight was scheduled to land at 01:50 AM in Beirut, which means I would cross the border to Syria at around 4 to 5 AM.
 I was starting to ask myself questions: How will the immigration officer react in Beirut with my travel plans?
 How will the border crossing be?
 Is it safe to cross in the dark?

 I arrived in Beirut airport and I was standing in the line to enter Lebanon.
 I received a card on the plane which I had to fill in and hand to the immigration officer.
 One of the boxes said “Your address in Lebanon“.
 I just filled in “no overnight in Lebanon” and I’d see what the officer will say.
 After 15 minutes of standing in the queue, it was my turn.
 I handed out this card along with my passport and a few seconds later he asked me “where are you going?“.
 I told him with a cool voice: “To Damascus.“.
 He didn’t even look at me, stamped my passport gave it back to me.
 Wow.
 Much easier than I thought.